 The process is the heart of the project for all industrial process and agri-industrial process based projects.
 Facility Engineering Services has extensive experience in the development of process layout drawings, process flow diagrams, Mass and Energy Balances and P&ID drawings for a number of food and agriculture related process industries.
 We work with your preferred vendors and suppliers to bring your project together by providing the process integration between the various elements.
 If you need further help developing your project we can help bring together various vendors and other technical experts to develop your project.
 As part of our design methodology, we help Integrate the process elements with the balance of the facility and structures.

 A piping and instrumentation diagram (P&ID) is a diagram which shows the interconnection of process equipment and the instrumentation used to control the process.
-For processing facilities, it is a representation of:
+For processing facilities, it is a representation of many things listed to the right.

 • Key piping and instrument details